One Of Many Line-Ups:

 A combination that played at a downstairs club in High St opposite Le Brett's included Steve Wilson on guitar, Kaye Wilson (nee Wolfgramm), Tony "Eddie" Rayner, later of Split Enz, Mike Wilson and Dennis Ryan on drums.
 Tony was replaced by Paul Hewson on keyboards.
 Paul Hewson had begun his career with Marble Arch.
 He was in my class at Blockhouse Bay Intermediate school and his exceptional music and keyboard talents were already evident at that young age.
 His greatest success was still to come, when he went on to join Dragon.
 This combination played a lot of Rufus and Steely Dan music.
 Brett Neilsen was also a member of the group for a while.
 He had previously been with the La De Da's and the Action.

 Cruise Lane were not known for their recordings, even though they did a couple of singles, but more for their live spots around Auckland, where they received quite a good following.

-Their only released singles were "Death Is In The Air"/"Ego" in 1972 as Kaye Wolfgramm and Cruise Lane.
-In 1973 "We All Have To Find Our Own Way Home" as Cruise Lane, with a Lou Rawnsley recording "Waiheke" on the reverse and finally "School"/"Ain't No Need", also in 1973.
+Their only released singles were "Death Is In The Air"/"Ego" on the Family label in 1972 as Kaye Wolfgramm and Cruise Lane.
+In 1973 "We All Have To Find Our Own Way Home" as Cruise Lane, with a Lou Rawnsley recording "Waiheke" on the reverse and finally "School"/"Ain't No Need", also in 1973 on the Shoestring label.